belle2/basf2/online_book/prerequisites/ssh.rst

    We need to run ``ssh -L 8080:software.belle2.org:443 desy`` and then type ``https://localhost:8080`` in the browser.

+.. rubric:: Programs that open ports on the target machine

 One special case is running programs on the other side that directly open a port on the machine you're working on for you to connect.
 The most prominent example